SVB Financial Group (NASDAQ:SIVB) Receives $748.37 Consensus Price Target from Brokerages

-SVB Financial Group (NASDAQ:SIVB) has received an average rating of “Buy” from the nineteen ratings firms that are presently covering the firm, MarketBeat Ratings reports.
-One research analyst has rated the stock with a sell recommendation, six have given a hold recommendation and twelve have assigned a buy recommendation to the company.
-The average 12-month price target among brokers that have updated their coverage on the stock in the last year is $748.37.
+Shares of SVB Financial Group (NASDAQ:SIVB) have been given an average rating of “Buy” by the nineteen ratings firms that are currently covering the company, MarketBeat Ratings reports.
+One analyst has rated the stock with a sell recommendation, six have given a hold recommendation and twelve have given a buy recommendation to the company.
+The average 1 year price target among analysts that have updated their coverage on the stock in the last year is $748.37.

-Several equities research analysts recently commented on SIVB shares.
-JPMorgan Chase & Co. raised their target price on SVB Financial Group from $750.00 to $875.00 and gave the company an “overweight” rating in a report on Friday, October 22nd.
-Stephens lifted their price objective on SVB Financial Group from $700.00 to $790.00 and gave the stock an “equal weight” rating in a report on Thursday, October 28th.
-Zacks Investment Research downgraded SVB Financial Group from a “hold” rating to a “sell” rating and set a $805.00 price objective on the stock. in a report on Monday, October 25th.
-Evercore ISI assumed coverage on SVB Financial Group in a report on Friday, October 22nd.
-They set a “hold” rating and a $690.00 price objective on the stock.
-Finally, Royal Bank of Canada restated an “outperform” rating and set a $780.00 price objective (up from $743.00) on shares of SVB Financial Group in a report on Friday, October 22nd.
+Several equities research analysts have issued reports on the company.
+Truist lifted their price objective on SVB Financial Group from $700.00 to $850.00 and gave the stock a “buy” rating in a report on Monday, October 25th.
+JPMorgan Chase & Co. lifted their price objective on SVB Financial Group from $750.00 to $875.00 and gave the stock an “overweight” rating in a report on Friday, October 22nd.
+Wedbush lifted their price objective on SVB Financial Group from $775.00 to $800.00 and gave the stock an “outperform” rating in a report on Friday, October 22nd.
+Raymond James lifted their price objective on SVB Financial Group from $820.00 to $830.00 and gave the stock an “outperform” rating in a report on Thursday, November 18th.
+Finally, The Goldman Sachs Group assumed coverage on SVB Financial Group in a report on Friday, October 1st.
+They set a “buy” rating and a $770.00 price objective on the stock.

-In related news, CMO Michelle Draper sold 172 shares of the business’s stock in a transaction that occurred on Wednesday, September 1st.
-The stock was sold at an average price of $562.25, for a total transaction of $96,707.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Michael Descheneaux sold 2,200 shares of the business’s stock in a transaction that occurred on Tuesday, November 9th.
-The shares were sold at an average price of $736.09, for a total value of $1,619,398.00.
-The disclosure for this sale can be found here.
-0.68% of the stock is currently owned by company insiders.

 Shares of NASDAQ:SIVB traded up $3.59 during mid-day trading on Friday, hitting $717.78.
 1,009 shares of the company traded hands, compared to its average volume of 423,833.
 The firm has a market cap of $42.12 billion, a P/E ratio of 21.80, a PEG ratio of 2.82 and a beta of 1.93.
 The company has a debt-to-equity ratio of 0.15, a quick ratio of 0.53 and a current ratio of 0.48.
 SVB Financial Group has a 52-week low of $337.83 and a 52-week high of $763.22.
 The firm’s 50 day simple moving average is $701.57 and its 200 day simple moving average is $616.21.